palletorsson/pi-jockey/README.md

 # pi-jockey
 Networking solutions for media control with Raspberry Pi.
+---
+Install pip, flask and python script, etc.
+---

-Remake this process for each Raspberry - media station
+- Remake this process for each Raspberry - media station

-* Open the command prompt (terminal).
+* At the command prompt (terminal).

+part 1: Prepare to set ip adress from router config

+- $ sudo nano /etc/hosts

+- change 127.0.1.1 		raspberrypi
+- to 127.0.1.1 			pi-n

+do. exit and save

+* $ sudo nano /etc/hostname

+- raspberrypi
+- to pi-n

+* set up dhcp

+$ nano /etc/network/interfaces
+To setup eth0 to dhcp, enter:

+auto eth0
+iface eth0 inet dhcp

+* What is your Mac adress.
+Enter.
+- $ ifconfig

+* Log on to the wireless network 192.168.0.1

+* Configure your router to force ip adresses to Mac Adresses of each Raspberry (media station) under the Lan tab.

 * Install pip file.
 Enter: